thclough/endangered_db/README.md

 Certain taxon are valued for their supposed medicinal properties.
 Here I have visualized trends in medicinal trades.

+**GOAL**: Find 1) which endangered taxon are most at threat from medicine-driven trade, and 2) which countries are driving this demand.

 To analyze "medicine" trades I first had to filter the trades down to those with the term "medicine".
 While there is an "M" (medical) purpose, this is too broad because it includes taxon used for biomedical research.
 In fact, I found when including all trades under the "M" purpose that biomedical trades dominated the resulting outputs.
 The taxon accounting for most medicine and "M" trades was the "macaca fascicularis" or crab-eating macaque (see side note below).
-This animal is not traded for its medicinal properties but for its use in epxerimentation due to their close physiology with humans (see "tangent" dropdown below)
+This animal is not traded for its medicinal properties but for its use in epxerimentation due to their close physiology with humans (see "Tangent" dropdown below)

 <details>

 <summary>

-#### tangent
+#### Tangent

 </summary>